prebid/prebid.github.io/dev-docs/modules/iabCatalogTranslation.md

 {:.no_toc}

-This module supports the mapping between ad agency brand categories and IAB brand categories.
-In order to ensure competitve separation, (the process of ensuring ads from the same industry do not appear consecutively in the same ad pod)Freewheel requires their proprietary industry group identifier in the bid request.
-Each bid request must return one (1) [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories).
+This module supports the mapping between ad agency brand categories and IAB subcategories and conversion of IAB subcategories to Freewheel industry group identifiers to ensure competitve separation, (the process of ensuring ads from the same industry do not appear consecutively in the same ad pod).

+Each bid request must return one [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories).

+The module provides the following:

-1. Provide an API that converts the demand providers own ad categories into IAB subcategories.
+1. Provides an API that converts the demand providers own ad categories into IAB subcategories.

-2. Convert IAB subcategories to a Freewheel group identifier, if the primary ad server is Freewheel and the demand partner is not returning a adServerCatId value in the bid response.
 If a demand provider elects to use Prebid API for this process, they must include a path to a local mapping file that converts the ad server categories to IAB subcatgories.

+2. Convert IAB subcategories to a Freewheel industry group identifier.

 ## How to use the module:

-1. A Prebid.js package is built that contains the extra brand category translation module.
+1. A Prebid.js package is built that contains the this module and the [Freewheel]({site.github.url}}/dev-docs/module/freewheel.md) module.
 2. The inclusion of this module causes Prebid to download a mapping file to local storage.
 The user also has the option to provide their own mapping file.
 3. At runtime, brand category translation happens as needed.